Thiird/Thiird.github.io/src/blogs/2.embedded_systems_intro/text.md

 The electronics is consolidated in a single assembly called <span tt="PCB">Printed Circuit Board</span> (PCB).
 A PCB is a flat board made of insulating material (usually fiberglass) with copper traces etched onto it that connect different electronic components together.
 Components like integrated circuits, resistors, capacitors, and connectors are soldered onto the board.
 The PCB is the physical heart of any embedded system, it's where all the magic happens.
 Without it, you'd have a mess of wires connecting components, which would be unreliable and impossible to manufacture at scale.

-<h2 id="typical-structure-of-the-electronics">2.1 Typical structure of the electronics</h2>
-The electronics of an <span tt="ES">ES</span> is typically composed of three elements:
+Consider a desktop mouse as an example: the hardware includes the circuit board with its buttons, scroll wheel, and motion sensor, the firmware is the code on the circuit board that interprets input from these components and sends data to the connected device and the software is the application running on your desktop computer that interacts with the mouse to adjust settings like DPI.

+<h2 id="hardware">2.1 Hardware</h2>

+Functionally speaking, all the hardware elements of an ES fall into one of three categories:

-- <strong>input elements</strong>: buttons, dials, sensors, radio signals
+- <strong>input elements</strong>
-- <strong>computational unit</strong>: an integrated circuit that performs computation
+- <strong>computational unit</strong>
-- <strong>output elements</strong>: LEDs, screens, radio signals
+- <strong>output elements</strong>

-In the case of a desktop mouse, the input is the state of the buttons (pressed or not pressed) and the motion value from the motion sensor, the computational unit is a microcontroller, and the output is the USB or Bluetooth signal that gets received by the computer.

-In the case of a <span tt="heat_seeking_missile">heat-seeking missile</span>, the input is the signal coming from the heat seeker in front, the computational unit is a unit composed of FPGAs and the output is the movement of the fins to steer the rocket to follow the heat source in front of it.

-<h2 id="hardware">2.2 Hardware</h2>

-<h3 id="input-elements">2.2.1 Input Elements</h3>
+<h3 id="input-elements">2.1.1 Input Elements</h3>

 Think of a button, dial, touch screen, a receiving antenna, magnetic sensor, light sensor, humidity sensor: anything that can produce electrical signals that describe the surrounding enviroment.

-In the case of a desktop mouse, the input elements are the buttons and motion sensor, and the electrical signals is the state of the buttons (pressed or not pressed) and the value from the sensor.
+In the case of a desktop mouse, the input elements are the buttons, scroll wheel and motion sensor.

-<h3 id="computational-unit">2.2.2 Computational Unit</h3>
+<h3 id="computational-unit">2.1.2 Computational Unit</h3>

 This is the core of the system, this is where the actual computation is performed.